cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-delete.md

 The `WHERE CURRENT OF` clause is not supported with replicated tables.

-Greenplum Database lets you reference columns of other tables in the `WHERE` condition by specifying the other tables in the `USING` clause.
+Cloudberry Database lets you reference columns of other tables in the `WHERE` condition by specifying the other tables in the `USING` clause.
 For example, to delete all films produced by a given producer, one can run:

 ```
 DELETE FROM films USING producers